 The Golden Retriever is one of the most popular breeds in the U.S., and it’s no wonder why.
-These dogs are known to be sweet, silly, loyal, lively, loving, and good-looking too!
+These dogs are known to be sweet, silly, loyal, lively, loving, and good-looking too.
+Check out some fun, interesting, and little known Golden Retriever facts!

 It’s tempting to believe the legend that these playful dogs originated from Russian sheepdogs bought from a circus.
 They certainly do love to clown around.
 However, the Golden Retriever was actually bred by the Scottish Lord Tweedmouth in the 1900s.